h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

 1. **Euclidean Distance Method**:
    - We calculated the mean vectors for each species: $\boldsymbol{\mu}^{(A)} = \begin{bmatrix} 3.33 \\ 1.67 \end{bmatrix}$ and $\boldsymbol{\mu}^{(B)} = \begin{bmatrix} 8.00 \\ 3.67 \end{bmatrix}$
    - The distances from the new flower to each mean were: $d(\mathbf{x}_{\text{new}}, \boldsymbol{\mu}^{(A)}) = 2.87$ and $d(\mathbf{x}_{\text{new}}, \boldsymbol{\mu}^{(B)}) = 3.02$
-   - This method classified the new flower as Species A with 88% confidence when using unequal priors
+   - With unequal priors (Species B is three times more common), this method classified the new flower as Species B with 55% confidence

 2. **Multivariate Gaussian PDF Method**:
    - We calculated both mean vectors and covariance matrices: $\boldsymbol{\Sigma}^{(A)} = \begin{bmatrix} 0.333 & 0.167 \\ 0.167 & 0.333 \end{bmatrix}$ and $\boldsymbol{\Sigma}^{(B)} = \begin{bmatrix} 1.000 & 0.000 \\ 0.000 & 0.333 \end{bmatrix}$
    - The PDF values for the new flower were: $p(\mathbf{x}_{\text{new}}|\text{Species A}) = 0.0000950$ and $p(\mathbf{x}_{\text{new}}|\text{Species B}) = 0.0025922$
-   - This method classified the new flower as Species B with 90% confidence when using unequal priors
+   - With unequal priors, this method classified the new flower as Species B with 99% confidence

-The two methods yielded different classification results.
-This discrepancy arises because:

-1. The Euclidean distance only considers the direct distance to the mean, ignoring the shape of the distribution
-2. The Gaussian PDF accounts for the covariance structure, which indicates that the width dimension for the new flower (4) is much better explained by Species B's distribution
-3. The difference in Euclidean distances is small (only 0.15), while the difference in PDF values is large (by a factor of 27)

-When we incorporated the unequal prior probabilities, the classifications from both methods remained unchanged.
-For the Euclidean distance method, the prior further strengthened the classification as Species A. For the Gaussian PDF method, even though the prior favored Species A, the likelihood ratio strongly favored Species B, resulting in a posterior that still confidently classified the flower as Species B.
+When we incorporated the unequal prior probabilities (Species B being three times more common), the classification from the Euclidean distance method changed from Species A to Species B, though with moderate confidence (55%).
+For the Gaussian PDF method, the classification remained Species B but with even higher confidence (99%).

+This example illustrates how incorporating the full covariance structure of the data can lead to more nuanced decision boundaries compared to simple distance-based methods.
+It also demonstrates how prior probabilities can significantly impact classification decisions, especially for points near the decision boundary.
+In this case, the Euclidean distance classification was flipped by the change in priors, while the Gaussian PDF classification became even more confident in its original decision.

 This example illustrates how incorporating the full covariance structure of the data can lead to more nuanced decision boundaries compared to simple distance-based methods, potentially yielding different classifications for points that are close to the decision boundary.
 It also demonstrates how the relative strengths of prior beliefs and observed evidence interact in Bayesian classification.